-Using Model A the estimate for the true mean LDL among a population of subjects who survive at least 5 years is given by the intercept of the model and is 127.20 mg/dL.
+Using Model A the estimate for the true mean LDL among a population of subjects who survive at least 5 years is given by the intercept of the model and is 127.2 mg/dL.
 This is equivalent to the estimate found using the two-sample t-test assuming equal variances.

+Points: 2 (considering rounding to 1 decimal-the means of LDL and the following means of LDL)

 Using the regression parameter estimates from one of your models (tell which one you use), what is a confidence interval for the true mean LDL among a population of subjects who survive at least 5 years?
 How does this compare to the corresponding estimate from problem 1?
 Explain the source of any differences.